Lightweight Latent Reasoning for Narrative Tasks: Experimental Setting

 Finally, we compare against \emph{non-latent} RL, \mbox{\textbf{RL-Trained}}, using GRPO \citep{shao_deepseekmath_2024} on our tasks.
 This approach represents \textit{upper bound} performance as well as its expected token cost.

-Hyper-parameters were chosen based on validation performance, and train the full LLM for all methods.
-RL training used the same hyper-parameters across all methods, with the exception of method-specific choices set to defaults or adapted for the task.
-All hyper-parameters and more details are reported in \autoref{sec:hyperparameterdetails}.
+We train the full LM for all methods, and use the same hyper-parameters where applicable.
+Task-specific choices (e.g. COCONUT's max-latent-stage) are defaults or adapted from respective paper advice.
+More details are in \autoref{sec:hyperparameterdetails}.

+For all trained methods we select the best-performing checkpoint by validation performance.
+For CoLaR and COCONUT in particular this can produce large variation in token counts between task/model settings, as later checkpoints with greater token savings often collapsed.